 In 2020, The Common Wealth Fund published a report on the United States’ healthcare spending from a global perspective.
 Details contained in this report suggest that per capita health spending in the U.S exceeds $10,000.
 This figure is more than two times higher than in France, Canada, Australia, and New Zealand.
 Published data suggests that an average U.S resident can pay about $1,122 out-of-pocket expense to cover the cost of medical care that includes drug costs, payment for doctor’s visits, and health insurance deductibles.
 In developing countries, the cost of scheduling a hospital appointment has also steadily increased over the last couple of decades.

-A recent report on healthcare financing has attributed the increase in healthcare expenditures to the discovery of new treatments and the reduced health coverage offered by insurance companies.
+Even the costs of medical office cleaning services has increases significantly in recent months and is also a contributing factor in rising healthcare expenditures of in-person doctor’s offices and medical facilities. to the discovery of new treatments and the reduced health coverage offered by insurance companies.
 As expenditure grows without insurance expansion in many countries, citizens are forced to pay more for even the most basic medical treatment.
 As it stands, there are enough indications to suggest that the aggregate global expenditure on healthcare has increased steadily but significantly within the last decade.
 By implication, hospital visits for physical doctor’s appointments are becoming increasingly expensive.
 To an extent, the unbearable burden of coping with these expenditures offers a partial justification for why many people now prefer to use an online doctor service.

 Online Doctor Service Costs